FREQUENTLY ASKED QUESTIONS

 Q: What is your coverage area?
 Do you only cover Tulsa or all of the state?
 What about Oklahoma City?

-A: We are primarily focused on Tulsa and the surrounding area right now but plan to expand beyond that coverage area.
+A: We have primarily been focused on Tulsa and the surrounding area, but just hired our first Oklahoma City reporter in early 2018.
+We do have plans to further expand into the Oklahoma City market soon.
 We often focus on issues of statewide importance, such as health care, the environment and the death penalty.